LIVING IN TRENTON in July is like living inside a big pizza oven. Hot, airless, aromatic.

 I got out my street map and found Howser.
-It was in north Trenton, so I retraced my route and discovered Mrs. Nowicki lived two blocks from Eddie Kuntz.
+It was in north Trenton, so I retraced my route and discovered that Mrs. Nowicki lived two blocks from Eddie Kuntz.
 Same neighborhood of well-kept houses.
 Except for the Nowicki house.
-The Nowicki house was single family, and it was a wreck.
+The Nowicki house was single-family, and it was a wreck.
 Peeling paint, crumbling roof shingles, saggy front porch, front yard more dirt than grass.

 “Yeah,” she said.

 I gave her my card.
 “I’m with the Plum Agency.
 Maxine missed her court date.
 I’m trying to find her so we can get her rescheduled.”